Nuestra Belleza Latina 2010: Season 4, Episode 12: The Final Question...

 The 7 remaining contestants continue the competition.
 The girls face the hardest and harshest critiques yet.
 At eliminations one of the Girls is eliminated.
 After stiff competition, knew the names of the six finalists for Nuestra Belleza Latina that next week we go after the crown, $250,000 and an exclusive contract with the Univision Network.
 The passion of the world came to Nuestra Belleza Latina and pace of a "batucada" live "the beautiful dancing to celebrate the grand sports event of the 2010 Soccer World Cup.The challenge of the week, the fine had to become experts in oral hygiene.
 For that, Myrka Dellanos gave a talk and then, next to Karla Martínez, report on the benefits of cleaning your teeth.
 The task was not easy, the girls had to read the teleprompter, follow directions through the pointer and interact with the host of Despierta America.
 According to Myrka, Karla and diction teacher, Lisandra, Barbara and Heidi were the ones that made the test better, but it was Venezuela which took the prize of $10.

 The music of the night was in charge of the creators of Pasito Duranguense who interpreted What I like about you, then give way to Enrique Iglesias that after talking with Gil Greidys, backstage, took the stage to perform her new single When I'm in love.
 Osmel Sousa did not want to end this season without him Nuestra Belleza Latina to fine one of his pranks.
 Judge iron got to work, hired a model, got a snake and made the beautiful posing nude in the style of Adam and Eve.
 According to the judge and photographer Billy Coleman, Tatiana, Ana Patricia and Heidi achieved the best pictures but for experts, the best image was that of Honduras.
 As a reward, Heidi was invited to a beauty salon where, by surprise was visited by their relatives.
 This week, the girls in danger of being eliminated were Lisandra, Barbara and Heidi who had to face, next to Juan Manuel Cortes, the director of a renowned magazine, the challenge in vivo.
 This challenge was knowing how to handle a reporter and as he interviews them, they must try to answer the questions with great discretion so as not to damage their image as they are a recognized actresses.
 After this challenge, the girls in danger faced votes of their peers.
 This time Lisandra returned to competition and so, Barbara and Heidi faced the judges.
 Judges rarely reach agreement but eventually gave Barbara the opportunity to enter the group of six finalists to participate in the gala final.
 For this reason, Heidi had to say goodbye to her dream.
-Up to this date it has been the most controversial elimination to happen in Nuestra Belleza Latina, where commotions where being stated in TV shows, forums and websites about the judges decions of Heidy being eliminated.
+Up to this date it has been the most controversial elimination to happen in Nuestra Belleza Latina, where commotions were being stated in TV shows, forums and websites about the judges decisions of Heidy being eliminated.